adjust/android_sdk/README.md

     config.setOnAttributionChangedListener(this);
     ```

-The delegate function will get when the SDK receives final attribution data.
+The listener function will be called when the SDK receives final attribution data.
-Within the delegate function you have access to the `attribution` parameter.
+Within the listener function you have access to the `attribution` parameter.
 Here is a quick summary of its properties:

 - `String trackerToken` the tracker token of the current install.